stevenan5/balsubramani-freund-uai-2024/README.md

 ## Miscellaneous Information
 We store a simplified version of `wrench` datasets as `.mat` files.
 They contain train, validation, and possibly test labels and labeling function predictions.

+## Acknowledgements
+We thank Verónica Álvarez for curating and processing the datasets into the `.mat files found here.